SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/README.md

 ![RAP400 Overview - ABAP Unit Testing](images/rap400_overview02.png)

-You will write different ABAP Unit tests in the following exercises to ensure the quality of an OData service developed with the ABAP RESTful Application Programming Model (RAP).
+You will write different ABAP Unit tests in the following exercises to ensure the quality of an OData service developed with the ABAP RESTful Application Programming Model.
 The OData service is based on the ABAP Flight Reference Scenario.
 It is the underlying UI service of a SAP Fiori elements based  Travel managing app - i.e. creating, updating and deleting travel records.

 > **Please Note**